arusansurendiran/CanadianAccessibilityEmployment/README.md

-# Transit Accessibility and Unemployment: An Analysis of Canadian Cities
+# An Analysis of Public Transit Access and Labour Force Outcomes across Canadian Cities, 2023 and 2024

 ## Overview

-This repo contains the analysis of public transit accessibility across Canadian metropolitan cities using a combination of Statistics Canada data sources, dated from 2023.
-A [] regression model is built to analysze the impact of transit accessibility on unemployment and labour force participation rates.
+This paper contains the analysis of public transit accessibility across Canadian metropolitan cities using a combination of Statistics Canada data sources, dated from 2023.
+A multiple linear regression model is built to analysze the impact of transit accessibility on unemployment and labour force participation rates.

 ## File Structure